Privacy Policy

 E-mail: info@easyticket.de

-Registered office and court of registration: Stuttgart, HRA 14124
+Registered office and register court: Stuttgart, HRA 14124

-as an order processor in the sense of Art.
+as a processor within the meaning of Art.
 28 DSGVO.
-A corresponding order processing contract is available.
+A corresponding order processing contract is in place.

-(2) If you would like to order in our webshop, it is necessary for the conclusion of the contract that you provide your personal data, which we need for the processing of your order.
-Mandatory data required for the processing of contracts are marked separately, other data are voluntary.
-We process the data you provide to process your order.
+(2) If you would like to order in our webshop, it is necessary for the conclusion of the contract that you provide us with your personal data, which we need for the processing of your order.
+Mandatory information required for the execution of the contract is marked separately, other information is voluntary.
+We process the data you provide in order to process your order.
 For this purpose, we may pass on your payment data to our house bank.
 The legal basis for this is Art.
 6 para.
 1 p.
 1 lit. b GDPR.

 We may also process the data you provide to inform you about other interesting products from our portfolio or to send you e-mails with technical or organizational information.

-(3) We are required by commercial and tax law to store your address, payment and order data for a period of ten years.
-However, we will restrict processing after five years, i.e. your data will only be used to comply with legal obligations.
+(3) We are obliged under commercial and tax law to store your address, payment and order data for a period of ten years.
+However, we restrict processing after five years, which means that your data will only be used to fulfill legal obligations.

-(4) To prevent unauthorized access by third parties to your personal data, especially financial data, the ordering process is encrypted using TLS technology.
+(4) To prevent unauthorized access by third parties to your personal data, in particular financial data, the order process is encrypted using TLS technology.

 Newsletter

 (1) With your consent, you can subscribe to our newsletter, with which we inform you about our current interesting offers.
-The advertised goods and services are named in the declaration of consent.
+The advertised goods and services are named in the consent form.

-(2) For the registration to our newsletters we use the so-called double-opt-in procedure.
-This means that after your registration, we will send you an e-mail to the e-mail address you provided, in which we ask you to confirm that you wish to receive the respective newsletter.
-We store your e-mail addresses, IP addresses and times of registration and, if applicable, confirmation.
-The purpose of this procedure is to be able to prove your registration and, if necessary, to clarify any possible misuse of your personal data.
+(2) We use the so-called double opt-in procedure to register for our newsletters.
+This means that after your registration, we will send you an e-mail to the e-mail address you provided in which we ask you to confirm that you would like to receive the respective newsletter.
+We store your email addresses, IP addresses and times of registration and confirmation, if any.
+This procedure serves to be able to prove your registration and, if necessary, to clarify a possible misuse of your personal data.

-(4) You can revoke your consent to the sending of the newsletter at any time and unsubscribe from the respective newsletter.
-You can declare the revocation by clicking on the link provided in each newsletter e-mail, by e-mail to datenschutz@roc-berlin.de or by sending a message to the contact details provided in the imprint.
+(4) You can revoke your consent to receive the newsletter at any time and unsubscribe from the respective newsletter.
+You can declare the revocation by clicking on the link contained in every newsletter e-mail, by e-mail to datenschutz@roc-berlin.de or by sending a message to the contact details given in the imprint.

-(5) We would like to point out that images are reloaded from our web server when the newsletter is opened.
-The data generated in this process is only used to measure the reach (number of newsletters opened).
+(5) We would like to point out that the images are reloaded from our web server when you open the newsletter.
+The data generated in this process is only used to measure the reach (number of opened newsletters).
 The data is collected exclusively pseudonymously, a link with your personal data does not take place.

-Such an evaluation is not possible if you have deactivated the display of images by default in your e-mail program.
-In this case, the newsletter will not be displayed to you in full and you may not be able to use all functions.
-If you display the images manually, the above-mentioned evaluation will take place.
+Such an evaluation is not possible if you have deactivated the display of images in your e-mail program by default.
+In this case, the newsletter will not be displayed to you in full and you may not be able to use all of its features.
+If you display the images manually, the evaluation described above takes place.

 (2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.

 (4) This website uses Google Analytics with the extension “_anonymizeIp()”.
-This means that IP addresses are processed in abbreviated form, thus excluding the possibility of personal references.
-Insofar as the data collected about you is related to a person, this is therefore immediately excluded and the personal data is thus immediately deleted.
+This means that IP addresses are processed in a shortened form so that a reference to persons can be excluded.
+Insofar as the data collected about you is personal, this will therefore be excluded immediately and the personal data will be deleted without delay.

 (5) We use Google Analytics to analyze and regularly improve the use of our website.
 The statistics obtained enable us to improve our offer and make it more interesting for you as a user.
 For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
 The legal basis for the use of Google Analytics is Art.
 6 para.
 1 p.
 1 lit. f GDPR.

-(7) This website also uses Google Analytics for a cross-device analysis of visitor flows, which is performed via a user ID.
-You can disable cross-device analysis of your usage in your customer account under “Personal Data & Privacy”, “My Personal Data”.
+(7) This website also uses Google Analytics for a cross-device analysis of visitor flows, which is carried out via a user ID.
+You can deactivate the cross-device analysis of your usage in your customer account under “Personal data & privacy”, “My personal data”.

 (1) We have integrated YouTube videos into our online offer, which are stored on https://www.youtube.com and can be played directly from our website.
 These are all integrated in “extended data protection mode”, i.e. no data about you as a user is transmitted to YouTube if you do not play the videos.
 Only when you play the videos, the data mentioned in paragraph 2 are transmitted.
 We have no influence on this data transmission.

-(2) By visiting the website, YouTube receives the information that you have accessed the corresponding sub-page of our website.
-In addition, the data mentioned under § 3 of this declaration are transmitted.
-This occurs regardless of whether YouTube provides a user account through which you are logged in or whether no user account exists.
-If you are logged in to Google, your data will be directly assigned to your account.
-If you do not want the assignment with your profile at YouTube, you must log out before activating the button.
+(2) By visiting the website, YouTube receives the information that you have accessed the corresponding subpage of our website.
+In addition, the data mentioned under § 3 of this declaration will be transmitted.
+This happens regardless of whether YouTube provides a user account through which you are logged in or whether no user account exists.
+If you are logged in to Google, your data is directly assigned to your account.
+If you do not want the association with your profile on YouTube, you must log out before activating the button.
 YouTube stores your data as usage profiles and uses them for the purposes of advertising, market research and/or demand-oriented design of its website.
-Such an evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
-You have the right to object to the creation of these user profiles, and you must contact YouTube to exercise this right.
+Such an evaluation is carried out in particular (also for users who are not logged in) for the provision of tailored advertising and to inform other users of the social network about your activities on our website.
+You have the right to object to the creation of these user profiles and must contact YouTube to exercise this right.

 Facebook Pixel

 This website uses the “Facebook Pixel”.
-The “Visitor Action Pixel” is a service of Facebook Inc., 1601 Willow Road, Menlo Park, CA 94025, USA or, if you are a resident of the EU, Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
-This service enables us to track your usage behavior of our website offer and to determine target groups for advertisements on Facebook, so-called “Facebook Ads”, from this usage analysis.
+The “Visitor Action Pixel” is a service of Facebook Inc. located at 1601 Willow Road, Menlo Park, CA 94025, USA or, if you are an EU resident, by Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
+This service enables us to track your usage behavior on our website and to determine target groups for advertisements on Facebook, so-called “Facebook Ads”, from this usage analysis.
 We also use this pixel to measure the effectiveness of online marketing measures.

-When you access the website, the pixel is immediately integrated by Facebook and can save a cookie on your end device.
-If you log in to Facebook afterwards or are already logged in to Facebook, your website visit will be noted in your profile.
-The user data collected is anonymous for us and therefore does not allow us to draw any conclusions about the user identity.
+When you visit the website, the pixel is immediately integrated by Facebook and can store a cookie on your terminal device.
+If you subsequently log in to Facebook or are already logged in to Facebook, your visit to the website will be noted in your profile.
+The collected user data is anonymous for us and therefore does not allow any conclusions to be drawn about the identity of the user.
 However, this data is stored and processed by Facebook, so that it is possible to draw conclusions about the respective user profile.
-Data processing by Facebook is carried out in accordance with Facebook’s (https://www.facebook.com/about/privacy/).
+Data processing by Facebook is carried out in accordance with Facebook’s policies (https://www.facebook.com/about/privacy/).
 If you are not a member of Facebook, you are not affected by this data processing.

 Google Maps

 We use on our website the offer of “Google Maps”, an online map service of Google Ireland Limited, Google Building Gordon House, Barrow St, Dublin 4, Ireland (hereinafter referred to as “Google”).
 This allows us to show you interactive maps directly on the website.
-Through your visit to our website, Google receives the information that you have called up the corresponding sub-page of our website.
-In the process, your IP address is transmitted.
-This occurs regardless of whether Google provides a user account through which you are logged in or whether there is no user account.
-If you are logged in to Google, your data will be directly assigned to your account.
-If you do not want the assignment with your profile at Google, you must log out in advance.
-Google stores your data as usage profiles and uses them for the purposes of advertising, market research and/or demand-oriented design of the website.
-Such an evaluation takes place in particular – even for users who are not logged in – to provide needs-based advertising and to inform other users about your activities on our website.
+Through your visit to our website, Google receives the information that you have accessed the corresponding sub-page of our website.
+Your IP address is transmitted in the process.
+This happens regardless of whether Google provides a user account through which you are logged in or whether there is no user account.
+If you are logged in to Google, your data is directly assigned to your account.
+If you do not want the association with your profile on Google, you must log out beforehand.
+Google stores your data as usage profiles and uses them for the purposes of advertising, market research and/or designing the website to meet your needs.
+Such an evaluation is carried out in particular – also for users who are not logged in – for the provision of tailored advertising and to inform other users about your activities on our website.

-We use Google Maps to be able to show you interactive maps from Google Maps and thus provide you with a better user experience of our website.
+We use Google Maps to show you interactive maps from Google Maps to provide you with a better user experience on our website.
 This is also our legitimate interest in the processing of the above data by the third-party provider.
 The legal basis is Art.
 6 para.
 1 p.
 1 lit. f) GDPR.

-You have the right to object to the creation of these user profiles, whereby you must contact Google for this purpose.
+You have the right to object to the creation of these user profiles, and you must contact Google for this purpose.

 https://policies.google.com/privacy?hl=de&gl=de.